Nazario Chávez Aliaga

 Nazario Chávez Aliaga (1891–1978) was a Peruvian journalist, politician and poet.
 Chávez Aliaga played a substantial role in the establishment of Alianza Popular Revolucionaria Americana, the largest political party in Peru from 1930 to the late 1980s, as well as being the publisher of an influential newspaper El Peru.
-In his later life he served in various political offices including Secretario del Congresso and Secretary General of the Presidency of the Republic (1956-1962).
+In his later life he served in various political offices including Secretario del Congreso and Secretary General of the Presidency of the Republic (1956-1962).

 Biography

-He was born on September 22, 1891 in the town of Huauco (now named Sucre) in the province of Celendin in Cajamarca, Perú.
+He was born on September 22, 1891, in the town of Huauco (now named Sucre) in the province of Celendin in Cajamarca, Perú.

 He was professor of literature and Spanish in Colegio San Ramón in Cajamarca.
 In addition to his teaching, Chavez Aliaga was a journalist and in 1923 started to edit the newspaper El Obrero.
 This newspaper highlighted ideas of the working class and due to this was closed by the government of Augusto B. Leguía.
 In spite of this three years later in 1926, Chávez Aliaga returned to journalism as editor of a new newspaper called El Perú which was first published on 28 July 1926.
 This newspaper allowed Chávez Aliaga to reach the people of Cajamarca both socially and politically.
 El Perú's content was mixed in that it included articles in favour of policies of Leguía while at the same time reprinted articles by José Carlos Mariátegui from his Amauta magazine.
 One of these articles that Mariátegui sent to Chávez Aliaga was titled 'On the problem of the Indian'.
 El Perú showed a clear indigenous tendency and printed articles favoring the protection of the workers and artisans of Cajamarca.
 Through this newspaper Chávez Aliaga expanded his leadership role in the political arena and highlighted stories such as the restructuring of the most important guild in Cajamarca: The Free Society of Artisans.
 He also participated in the creation of the Workers Society of Halgayoc, the Workers Society of Bambamarca, the Fraternal Society of Workers in Hualgayoc, and others.